ASPLes/myqtt/py-myqtt/doc/index.rst

 PyMyQtt's documentation center!
 ==============================

-PyMyQtt is a python binding for libMyQtt, maintained and supported by ASPL, that includes full support to write MQTT client/server  applications entirely written using python.
+PyMyQtt is a python binding for libMyQtt (http://www.aspl.es/myqtt), maintained and supported by ASPL (http://www.aspl.es), that includes full support to write MQTT client/server  applications entirely written using python.

 Because quality matters, as with MyQtt stack, PyMyQtt development is